gioblu/PJON/src/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 |______||______||______||______|                 |_____|
 ```

-Between frame transmission and a synchronous response there is a variable time which duration is influenced by latency and CRC computation time.
-In order to avoid other devices to consider the medium free and disrupt an ongoing exchange, sender cyclically transmits a short logic 1 (1/4 data bit duration) and consequently attempts to receive a response.
-On the other side the receiver can synchronize its response transmission after the last incoming high bit.
-If the acknowledgement is not correctly received the transmitter continues to keep busy the channel up to the maximum acceptable time between transmission and response.
+Between frame transmission and a synchronous response there is a variable time which duration is influenced by latency.
+In order to avoid other devices to detect the medium free for use and disrupt an ongoing exchange, the sender cyclically transmits a short logic 1 (1/4 data bit duration) and consequently attempts to receive a response.
+On the other side the receiver can synchronize its response transmission after the end of the last short logic 1.
+If the acknowledgement is not transmitted or not received the transmitter continues to keep busy the medium up to the maximum acceptable time between transmission and response.
 ```cpp
 Transmission                                      Response
  ______  ______  ______  ______   _   _   _   _   _ _____